Sarah627/Java_miniatures/README.md

 ![what does program looks like](/images/firstHelloprogram.png)

-you can check the file here in this directory [Hello.java](/Test%20Files%20Elementary/Hello.java) file.
+you can check the file here in this directory [Hello.Java](/Test%20Files%20Elementary/Hello.Java) file.

 **Now we consider you a real programmer**

 ![queen's knight](</images/Accolade_by_Edmund_Blair_Leighton%20(1).jpg>)

-#### java general knowledge and syntax:
+#### Java general knowledge and syntax:

 To explain **data types** and **variables**, and how Java works with code, here’s a clear and beginner-friendly explanation: